Hofner Basses &

 It should be noted that Hofner did not included serial numbers on early 500/1 basses however many distributors added their own serial numbers to the headstock or near the tailpiece.

 Dating Vintage Hofner basses is always tricky as transitions were often gradual and older parts can appear on newer models depending on parts supplies and other factors.
 Here are a few general rules of thumb that can be used as general guidelines but there are always exceptions to these guidelines.
-When in doubt pick up a book or two about dating hofners and be sure to consult several sources.
+When in doubt pick up a book or two about dating Hofners and be sure to consult several sources.

 General Hofner Bass Dating Guidelines